vMSC Design and Implementation Guidelines

 NetApp Storage Configuration

 Setup instructions for NetApp MetroCluster (referred to as an MCC configuration) are available at MetroCluster Documentation.
-Instructions for SnapMirror active sync are also available at SnapMirror Business Continuity overview.
+Instructions for SnapMirror active sync (SMas) are also available at SnapMirror Business Continuity overview.

 Once you have configured MetroCluster, administering it is like managing a traditional ONTAP environment.
 You can set up Storage Virtual Machines (SVMs) using various tools like the Command Line Interface (CLI), System Manager, or Ansible.
 Once the SVMs are configured, create Logical Interfaces (LIFs), volumes, and Logical Unit Numbers (LUNs) on the cluster that will be used for normal operations.
 These objects will automatically be replicated to the other cluster using the cluster peering network.

 There is some difference in managing a vMSC configuration with SnapMirror active sync when compared to a MetroCluster.
-First, this is a SAN-only configuration, no NFS datastores can be protected with SnapMirror active sync.
+First, SMas is a SAN-only configuration, no NFS datastores can be protected with SnapMirror active sync.
 Second, you must map both copies of the LUNs to your ESXi hosts for them to access the replicated datastores in both failure domains.

-VMware vSphere HA
+VMware vSphere Configuration

 Create a vSphere HA Cluster